VPAC/seqpar/sequentialandparallelprogramming.md

 The Graphics Processing Unit (GPU) revolution, Ramu Anandakrishnan, Virginia Polytechnic Institute and State University Tutorial on GPU computing: With an introduction to CUDA, Felipe A. Cruz, University of Bristol

+Flynn, Michael J. (September 1972).
+"Some Computer Organizations and Their Effectiveness".
+IEEE Transactions on Computers.
+C-21 (9): 948–960.